Should You Form a Pass-Through Entity?

 With a 20% deduction for pass-through entities, should employees quit their jobs and become independent contractors?
 Not so quick.

 However, starting in 2018, pass-through owners can qualify to deduct up to 20% of their business income using a brand new deduction just for pass-through businesses.
-Pass-through owners whose taxable income is less than $157,500 (single) or $315,000 (married filing jointly) qualify for the full pass-through deduction equal to 20% of their net business income.
-This is in addition to all their other business deductions.
+This deduction is in addition to all their other business deductions.
 If this deduction applies, a pass-through owner is effectively taxed on only 80% of business income.
-Thus, the effective rate for pass-through owners in the top 37% tax bracket is 29.5%.
+So, the effective rate for pass-through owners in the top 37% tax bracket is 29.5%.

 The deduction is phased out for individual pass-through owners whose business involves providing various services including health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, brokerage services, investing and investment management, trading and dealing in securities or commodities, or any business where the principal asset is the reputation or skill of one or more of its owners.
-Such individuals are entitled to a partial deduction if their taxable income is $157,500 to $207,500 (single) or $315,000 to $415,000 (married).
-The deduction is lost if taxable income exceeds these limits.
+The deduction is lost if taxable income exceeds certain limits.

 It sounds too good to be true, doesn't it?
-Well, watch out; there is a catch.
+Well, watch out; there's a catch.
 You must be an independent contractor to qualify.
-The law specifically provides that the pass-through deduction does not apply to income earned from performing services as an employee.
+The law specifically provides that the pass-through deduction doesn't apply to income earned from performing services as an employee.
 (IRC Sec.
 199A(d)(1).)
-The difference between an employee and a nonemployee is not a mere technical distinction--it is a fundamental difference.
+The difference between an employee and a nonemployee is not a mere technical distinction—it is a fundamental difference.

 To qualify as an independent contractor, you must be operating your own independent business.
 You should market your services to the public, have multiple clients, incur business expenses, and have a risk of losing money.
 The hiring firm can't control you on the job they way it does employees.
 You don't become an independent contractor simply by saying so or by signing a paper saying so.